IWILLCRAFT-M0d/RenderEclipse-Tools/RenderEclipseTools-src/readme.txt

-The compiler use for this tool is MSCV and it's compiled through Visual Studio Code.
+The compiler use for this tool is MSCV.

 This tool depends on
 ZLib (Handling game data compresion) - https://www.zlib.net/